johncarlo2020/spotlight/README.md

 2. Load uploaded image
 3. Calculate aspect ratio and resize/crop to match template
 4. Overlay template PNG on user image
-5. Add "STARRING [NAME]" text at bottom
+5. Add "STARRING [NAME]" text at bottom using Montserrat Regular (36pt, no shadow)
-6. Save to output directory
+6. Save to output directory with unique timestamp filename
 7. Trigger Pusher notification for real-time gallery update
-8. Display result to user
+8. Redirect to preview page with result

-### 4. Gallery
+### 4. Gallery (Redesigned)
-- Displays all processed images in a responsive grid
+- Displays 10 images per page in 5×2 grid layout
+- No page scrolling - fits viewport perfectly
 - Real-time updates when new images are created
+- Modern dark glass morphism cards with hover effects
-- QR code generation for sharing
+- QR code modal with loading placeholder
-- Print functionality
+- Print and share buttons for each image
-- Pagination (9 images per page)
+- Pagination with total image count display
+- Toast notifications with modern design

 ## Image Processing Logic